 Net Promoter evolution — what’s different between NPS and NPS2

-NPS2 was developed around three pillars that determined necessary change in the methodology.
+NPS2 has developed around three pillars that determined necessary changes in the methodology.

 - Market dynamics — As mentioned before, the marketing landscape has been evolving faster than ever.
 Purchase decisions today are heavily depended on referrals and reviews.
 Social media is a never-ending source for information about products.
 Customers trust recommendations from their peers rather than expert’s advice.
 What is more, companies shift to subscription business models, focusing on customer lifetime value and providing the best customer experience.